All Episodes

 That's great, David.

-Well, thanks very much for the call and thanks for the uh story because it is a story that's not being told.
+Well, thanks very much for the call, and thanks for the story because it is a story that's not being told.

-The generosity of these surrounding communities and various uh directions away from the Gulf Coast that have been taking people in and uh and the work of the churches and community groups and local city governments and state governments in doing that has just been remarkable.
+The generosity of these surrounding communities in various directions away from the Gulf Coast that have been taking people in and the work of the churches and community groups and local city governments and state governments in doing that has just been remarkable.

 David, I appreciate the call.